tsuka/spark2/README.markdown

 stdout will autoforward from the worker to the master process and write the result to the provided file.

+Watch file (for development)

+    spark2 -v -E development -n 1 --watch

+This will listen with `fs.watchFile` on the {app,server}.{js,coffee} file that started the process.
+If the mtime or the file size changes, it will respawn all the workers.
+Basically means that you save the app js file and the children will respawn so you can just refresh the page.
+This works pretty well since the main process file doesn't start the "app", it just starts the children and they control the app.

 ## Features

 Spark2 provides the following options when starting a server.